lowRISC/lowrisc-site/content/blog/introducing-pirmin-and-laura.md

 technologies a reality in real products and services, and in growing innovative organisations.

-lowRISC works on open source hardware at the silicon layer (and related open source software tools), and so builds on my longstanding interest in open stuff, and particularly the challenges of bringing open to new areas.
+"lowRISC works on open source hardware at the silicon layer (and related open source software tools), and so builds on my longstanding interest in open stuff, and particularly the challenges of bringing open to new areas.
 Open source silicon isn't a totally new idea, but producing products at scale with it is